 The Columbus Symphony’s Master Classes offer exceptional artists the opportunity to share their insight and inspiration with the community’s most talented young musicians.
-Past master classes have been conducted by CSO concertmaster, Joanna Frankel, CSO soloists Shai Wosner & Jeffrey Kahane (piano), Bella Hristova (violin), Joshua Roman & Mark Kosower (cello) & Rachel Barton Pine (violin).
+Past master classes have been conducted by CSO concertmaster, Joanna Frankel, CSO soloists Natasha Paremski & Shai Wosner (piano), Bella Hristova (violin), Joshua Roman & Mark Kosower (cello) & Rachel Barton Pine (violin).
 All classes take place at the Ohio Theatre, Rehearsal Rm.
 1 and are free and open to the public.

-Performers are selected through audition.
+Performers are selected through recorded submissions.
 For more details about these programs, please call (614) 221-4916.

 The Ohio State University School of Music

 The Young Musicians Competition provides an opportunity for central Ohio students in grades 3-12 to perform for professional feedback from Columbus Symphony Orchestra musicians and collegiate faculty from around Central Ohio.
 The winner of the Concerto Competition will be the recipient of a $500 award generously donated by the Women's Association of the CSO.
 Students who place high in the divisions may also have the opportunity to perform in the Ohio Theatre lobby prior to Columbus Symphony Classical Series concerts.

 For more information on the Young Musicians Competition, please call 614-221-5650 or email Brandi Daramola.